 Cameras And Adventures | A Fantastic Life

-Over the years I’ve had the good fortune to travel widely and experience a variety of exciting adventures on five continents.
+During that time I’ve had the good fortune to travel widely and experience a variety of exciting adventures on five continents.

 Since my early days working in a camera store, running a wedding/portrait studio and working as a newspaper photographer I've enjoyed owning a range of cameras.